beastkee/kcau-attendance-tracking-platform/ANALYTICS_INTEGRATION.md

 # Analytics Engine Integration - Complete

 ## Overview
-Successfully integrated the analytics engine with real attendance data to provide live risk assessments for students across the admin dashboard.
+Successfully integrated the analytics engine with real attendance data to provide live risk assessments for students across the admin dashboard for KCAU Attendance Tracking Platform.

 ## What Was Implemented